goodbat/goodbat/README.md

 - 👋 Hi, I’m @goodbat
-- 👀 I’m interested in Blockchain and Cybersecurity
+- 👀 My current interests include Blockchain and Cybersecurity.
+I am teaching a course in creative problem solving with an introducton to programming concepts,
+-

 <!---
 goodbat/goodbat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.